 The easiest thing to do if you have not installed the flap crank is to go ahead and drill that little hole that needs to be in there BEFORE you do install it.
 I hope that Van's revises the instructions to do just that, it will save much time and effort.

-I did not use the bent rod for a sensor connection.
+I did not use the thin/light-weight 1/16" rod for the sensor link/connection.
 I used RC model parts, two swivel ball joint ends, one jam nut, installed on a steel welding rod with 4/40 die cut threads held to the sensor on the crank with small RC hardware machine screws and nuts.
 I drilled a #44 hole.